The Wide-Awakeness Project

 About Wide-Awakeness

+Paying attention is the pulse of wide-awakeness.
 Wide-awakeness is not my idea.
 Philosophers, scholars, and artists have been exploring it for generations.
-I was so hungry to understand it, I focused on it during my Ph.D. and founded this project committed to living it.
-Wide-awakeness happens in the middle of the aesthetic, spiritual, emotional, in and of experience.
-It is where paying attention meets imagination.
+I was so hungry to understand it, I focused on it during my Ph.D. and founded the Wide-Awakeness Project committed to living it.
+At heart, wide-awakeness is about the in and of experience — where attention, imagination, and intention live.
+Where our work is our project.
+Where we create and invent.
+Where we connect and grow.

 Thank you for checking out The Wide-Awakeness Project.
 Subscribe and connect.